 There is no better way to immerse completely in the celebration of the art of living and learning the major styles of Yoga from enlightened Spiritual leaders.
 Also, book your seat with India Yoga Tour Packages.

 Did that speak to you in every way possible?
 Well, there is more about Uttarakahand than just this.
 Read it for yourself.

 RANN UTSAV, GUJARAT

-Dancing to the medley of Indian folk music under the full on the white desert of India can star struck anyone and the Rann Utsav is all about that.
+Dancing to the medley of Indian folk music under the full-on white desert of India can strike anyone and the Rann Utsav is all about that.

 It is a manifestation of unique cultures that even gives the chance to the tribes to outshine the sky of cultural heritage.